The Ultimate Guide to Rainbow Beach Camping in 2024

 The Queensland Government requires all families wishing to camp in a National Park to apply for a camping permit before embarking on their holiday.
 A Vehicle Access Permit is also required to drive on beaches in the Cooloola Recreation Area.

-Things to do at Rainbow Beach
+Things To Do at Rainbow Beach

 Beyond the camping grounds, Rainbow Beach offers a myriad of activities for outdoor enthusiasts.
 From exploring the iconic coloured sands and the towering sand cliffs to embarking on coastal walks that unveil hidden treasures, there's no shortage of adventures awaiting you.